drpragyasan/crypto-financial-report/README.md

 ## How to run
 1. Download the Notebook and load it in your Jupyter Lab.
 2. Place the data and template.html in the same diretory as the jupyter notbook.
-3. Execute the cels.
+3. Execute the cells.

 ## Output
 1. An HTML financial report is generated using the template.html file.
 2. Images in the report are taken from the jupyter notebook.
-3. To load the images in the HTML report, place them in the same directory as the report coin-financial-report.html.
+3. To load the images in the HTML report, place them in the same directory as the report "coin-financial-report.html".